CrystarRay/TTG-Tech-Task/README.md

 ## Contact Information Fragment Implementation
-I am assuming we have a final step to let the user enter the contect information and then we can save there data into database to confirm there lottery enter.
+I am assuming we have a final step to let the user enter the contact information, and then we can save their data into the database to confirm their lottery entry.

 #### Implementation Details